silkroadnomad/DoichainPlaygroundSvelte/README.md

 This project aims to facilitate web application development for developers.

-In the example directory you can see how to
+With the Doichain Playground
+- create seed phrases and Doichain wallets with javascript
 - make coin transactions
-- store an NFT
+- store a non-fungible-coin (NFC) (Doichain-NFT)
 - store other PoE (Proof-Of-Existence)

 # Usage: